jibmo22/data-analytics-portfolio/README.md

 # Python Projects
-### Hi there 👋, welcome to my portfolio where I will be showcasing some of my data science related projects done using Python.
+### Hi there 👋, welcome to my portfolio where I will be showcasing my data science related projects done using Python.